Everlasting Voyage

 I used to say that I didn't "need" travel insurance because with the price of how cheap budget airline tickets are here in Europe, I would rather risk losing the price of the ticket than paying extra for insurance which I believed I wouldn't need.

-When Ryanair left my husband, myself, and about 30 other passengers at Frankfurt International Airport, I learned real quick that I DO need travel insurance when events such as this one occurs.
+When Ryanair left my [now former] husband, myself, and about 30 other passengers at Frankfurt International Airport, I learned really quick that I DO need travel insurance when events such as this one occur.

-While we were at the airport, we were told that the reason we "missed our flight" was due to security issues.
-One of the managers who gave me her name said to go online to Ryanair's website and request a refund as I was rightfully entitled to that refund.
+While we were at the airport, we were told that the reason we "missed our flight" because of security.
+The manager who gave me her name, told me to go online to Ryanair's website and request a refund.

 Missing Out on Compensation Under EU 261/2004